The BS degree in Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET; https://www.abet.org.

-In compliance with the Accreditation Board for Engineering and Technology (ABET), the Department of Mechanical Engineering at University of Arkansas has developed and maintained a well-defined set of Program Educational Objectives and desired Program Outcomes.
+The Department of Mechanical Engineering at University of Arkansas has developed and maintained a well-defined set of Program Educational Objectives and desired Student Outcomes.
 These objectives and outcomes have been modified over the years, following our commitment to continuous improvement.
 The Program Educational Objectives are the big-picture goals of the Mechanical Engineering program relative to all of our constituencies (students, alumni, employers, and Arkansas Academy of Mechanical Engineering).
 Through surveys and other assessment tools, the department attempts to ensure that these objectives and desired outcomes are being met in a long-term feedback loop.
 The most recent version of our educational objective list is given below:

-- Alumni represented by the Arkansas Academy of Mechanical Engineering and mechanical engineering representatives on the Dean's Early Career Council
+- Alumni represented by the Arkansas Academy of Mechanical Engineering (AAME) and mechanical engineering representatives on the Dean's Early Career Council.

-- Employers represented by a committee of five employees in industry, government, and private practices
+- Employers represented by a group of 4 to 6 that work for employers in industry, government, and private practice.

 Program Educational Objectives

 The BSME Program Educational Objectives are to produce graduates who, within a few years of graduation, are expected to:

 - Contribute to the economic development of Arkansas and the world through the practice of Mechanical Engineering;

 - Meet or exceed the needs and expectations of mechanical engineering employers in industry, government, and private practice;

 - Engage in professional activities that promote the mechanical engineering profession and provide continuing self-development, and develop leadership potential;

 - Succeed in graduate study and research, if pursued; and